ahudsonelectric/TOR-Hidden-Service-Verification/README.md

 ## The problem:

-Many sites at TOR network have multiple mirrors for support their user load.

-When connecting to one of these mirror sites we can have the following question:
+Many sites at TOR network have multiple mirrors, when connecting to one of these mirror sites we can have the following question:

 Is this the right place or is a service impersonation?